-So, what is lifecycle marketing?
+So, how is lifecycle marketing used in digital marketing?
 How can it help you retain more customers?

-The three phrases of lifecycle marketing are attract, sell, and wow.
+The three phases of lifecycle marketing are: attract, sell, and wow.
 Let’s break down these steps to get a better understanding of how they impact your campaign.

 The first step of lifecycle marketing is to attract your audience to get them interested in your business.
 This step requires you to garner interested leads through various marketing strategies.